Name: McCabe Cooley2

 Oakland, California ca. 1942

 The following obituaries were contributed by J G Italiano.
-I suspect that
+I suspect the

-the first one was printed in a Kansas City newspaper and the second is
+first one was printed in a Kansas City newspaper and the second is likely

-likely from an Oakland paper, possibly the Tribune.
-McCabe would have
+from an Oakland paper, possibly the Tribune.
+McCabe would have turned 58

 Additional remembrances of McCabe can be found at Cinema Treasures.